gitsana/MineSweeper/README.md

 # MineSweeper

-This game can be playes in 2 ways:
+This game can be played in 2 ways:
  1. As a user, from the terminal with prompts
  2. As a solver, which automatically plays 100,000 games and outputs results into the console

 **1 - Playing Minesweeper as a user from the terminal**
 - Run the program "MainPlayer.java", making sure all classes and enums are present